artetecha/artetecha-platform/README.md

 ## WordPress

 WordPress remains by far the CMS that is easiest to adopt, and that provides a fast time to market in the majority of use cases.
-There is so much high quality stuff out there for WordPress, be it OSS or Premium, that one can beautiful sites powered by an easy-to-use CMS up and running in no time.
+There is so much high quality stuff out there for WordPress, be it OSS or Premium, that one can have beautiful sites powered by an easy-to-use CMS up and running in no time.

 ## Platform.sh